 The Language Cafe connects recent Arabic migrants whose native language is not English with English-speaking members of the community who want to learn or improve their Arabic language skills.

-What is the Language Exchange?
+What is the Language Cafe?

 Do you want to practice your Arabic language skills with a native speaker?
 The Language Exchange aims to connect Arabic speakers in Oxford who do not have English as a first language together with people learning Arabic.

 Meet with others to both improve your own language skills and help someone with their English.
 This is a great chance to get involved in and bring benefit to the local community, as well as to help you with your studies!